cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/git.rst

 * **when**: the date of the commit is given
 * **why**: the commit message you provide is given

-Additionally, you can see and overview containing the commit author, date, and message using ``git log`` to show the history.
+Additionally, you can see an overview containing the commit author, date, and message using ``git log`` to show the history.
 In this case there has only been one commit so that is all that will be shown.